Cacti/documentation/Templates.md

 > **Note:** For most data templates, you will want to check the Use Per-Graph
 > Value checkbox for the name field so each data source using this template
 > has its own unique name.
-It also makes sense to enter an inital value in
+It also makes sense to enter an initial value in
 > this field that includes the variable `|host_description|` for organizational
 > purposes.